simplesconsultoria/s17.organizationalunit/README.txt

 ----------------------------------

 This products provides a content type that represents a specific field in a company, such as a department or area.
-It is mostly useful for intranets, especially when used in conjunction with the package s17.employee since together they allow you to represent a full organizational chart as full-featured content objects.
+It is mostly useful for intranets, especially when used in conjunction with the package s17.employee since together they allow you to represent a full organizational chart as full- featured content objects.

 Don't Panic
 -----------